MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/share-model-driven-app.md

     !["Acquiring the link for a model-driven app"](media/share-model-driven-app/app-designer-copy-web-url-process.gif "Acquiring the link for a model-driven app")

-1. Paste the app URL in a location so that your users can access it, such as by posting it on a SharePoint site or sending via email.
+1. Paste the app URL in a location so that your users can access it, such as by posting it on a Teams channel, SharePoint site, or sending via email.

 ## App sharing privilege and licensing requirements